naksu/cfengine_beautifier/README.md

 CFEngine configuration file beautifier written in Python.
 It can be used standalone or via Sublime Text.

-- Integrates Sublime Text 2.
-Sublime Text 3 support coming later.
+- Integrates with Sublime Text 2 and Sublime Text 3.
 - Installation for Sublime by cloning into Sublime Text's Packages folder.
 Installation via Package Manager coming soon.

 #### Sublime Text Options